| "The

 from sleep by a group of "ruffians" who attacked, stoned, and drove them

 from their lodgings.
 The attackers even took their blankets.
+Despite such

 incidents, Chinese continued to find employment in the local mercury mines,